-If you have an NCE (or other system) that supports OPs mode programming of accessories you can program CVs without having to install the "SETUP" shunt.
+If you have an NCE (or other system) that supports OPs mode programming of accessories you can program CVs without having to press the "SETUP" button for every CV.

 The EB1 comes from the factory preprogrammed to the accessory address of 2044 (the accessory broadcast address).